 Tom Ferguson, a technical consultant to Council on the Safe Transportation of Hazardous Articles, Inc. (CSTHA), was also kind enough to point out the ramifications of the PHMSA interpretation to me.
 Says Tom, “Many carriers have argued amongst themselves as to whether they could or could not accept such [lithium-ion battery powered] devices for carriage.
 Quite a few sided with the passenger for fear of discrimination.
 However, it is important to understand that this interpretation now means carriers are PROHIBITED from accepting them.
 If they do accept carriage, they will now be violating the Hazardous Materials Regulations and will be subject to Civil Penalties by the FAA.”

 What does this mean to travelers?
 Says Tom, “It is only a matter of time until all US carriers change their policies to reflect the current interpretation.
 And based on the FAA’s interest in safety, carriers are likely to act quickly.”

 There may be some relief in the future, as it’s always possible for the PHMSA to grant an exception to airlines allowing them to transport lithium-ion battery powered mobility devices.
 I of course will be following this and report on it if it happens.
 But for now, I really wouldn’t risk traveling by air with a lithium-ion battery powered mobility device, as airline policies can (and most likely will) change at any time.
 And you don’t want to be left standing at the gate.

 So be honest, be careful, and keep abreast of changing regulations.
-Like I said, this is a new technology and it’s something that?s going to see a lot of changes in the next 6-9 months.
-I will of course keep you updated on those changes here; and I’m also penning a longer more detailed article on the issue for the Know Before You Go section of Emerging Horizons.
+Like I said, this is a new technology and it’s something that’s going to see a lot of changes in the next 6-9 months.
+I will of course keep you updated on those changes here.